-I started my teaching career in the UK in what is now called the ‘new university’ sector.
-I covered a wide range of subjects, often more on the basis of institutional teaching needs than research expertise, which then seemed to be a secondary consideration at best!
+I started my teaching career 31 years ago, in the UK, in what is now called the ‘new university’ sector.
+Initially, I covered a wide range of subjects, often more on the basis of institutional teaching needs than research expertise, which seemed in those pre-research assessment days to be a secondary consideration at best!
 Consequently at various points I taught Contract, Public Law, Evidence, Social Welfare Law (my first real area of specialisation) and elements of the sociology of law (so that’s been an area of interest now for many years).
 Once I started to carve out a research career, and could lay claim to a more stable set of interests, it began to settle down.

 University of the West of England 1988-99

-In my early days at UWE I taught mostly Legal Methods and Public Law.
-I also taight Social Welfare Law to LLB and LLM students for Martin Partington at Bristol University for a couple of years.
+In my early days at UWE I taught mostly Legal Methods (the origins of Holland & Webb, Learning Legal Rules) and Public Law.
+I also taught Social Welfare Law to LLB and LLM students for Martin Partington at Bristol University for a couple of years.
 In 1991, Caroline Maughan and I started to develop Legal Process, a simulation-based clinical course out of which emerged our book Lawyering Skills and the Legal Process.
 I continued to teach Legal Methods and Legal Process until I left UWE, but also taught skills on the LPC for a while, and became increasingly involved in masters level teaching (as LLM Programme Director) and taught modules on Law and Social Theory, and Research Methods.

 University of Westminster 1999-2006